Burhan-driod/BlockTrackCovid/README.md

 # cov-stats

-This web application was developped with educational purpose in mind to demonstrate how easy it is to develop a web app integrating Waves Blockchain.
+This web application was developed with educational purpose in mind to demonstrate how easy it is to develop a web app integrating Waves Blockchain.

 You can deploy your own version by following the described steps here or simply use it with our online version at https://cov-stats.sign-web.app

+we will be using Replit to ease and only for demo.

 ## Installation